ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 For best performance, you can enable snapshots for fast restore.
 By using the fast restore feature, you can create a volume from a snapshot that is fully provisioned when the volume is created.
 For more information, see [Snapshots fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore).

-### Can I add tags to a volume?
+## Can I add tags to a volume?
 {: faq}
 {: #faq-tags}

 Yes, you can add user tags and access management tags to your volumes.
 User tags are used by the backup service to automatically create backup snapshots of the volume.
 Access management tags help organize access to your {{site.data.keyword.block_storage_is_short}} volumes.
 For more information, see [Tags for {{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-tags).

-## Performance questions
-{: #block-storage-vpc-performance-questions}

-### What is IOPS and how does it relate to my {{site.data.keyword.block_storage_is_short}} volume performance?
+## What is IOPS and how does it relate to my {{site.data.keyword.block_storage_is_short}} volume performance?
 {: faq}
 {: #faq-block-storage-4a}

 Input/output operations per second (IOPS) is used to measure the performance of your {{site.data.keyword.block_storage_is_short}} volumes.
 A number of variables impact IOPS values, such as the balance of read/write operations, queue depth, and data block sizes.
 In general, the higher the IOPS of your {{site.data.keyword.block_storage_is_short}} volumes, the better the performance.
 For more information about expected IOPS for {{site.data.keyword.block_storage_is_short}} profiles, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 For more information about how block size affects performance, see [Block Storage capacity and performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

-### Is the allocated IOPS enforced by instance or by volume?
+## Is the allocated IOPS enforced by instance or by volume?
 {: faq}
 {: #faq-block-storage-4}

 IOPS is enforced at the volume level.

-### What are volume profiles and how do they affect volume performance?
+## What are volume profiles and how do they affect volume performance?
 {: faq}
 {: #faq-block-storage-5}
 {: support}

-volume profiles define IOPS/GB performance for volumes of various capacities.
+Volume profiles define IOPS/GB performance for volumes of various capacities.
+The [`sdp`](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) profile offers the most flexibility for capacity, custom IOPS and bandwidth values.
 You can select from three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that offer reliable IOPS performance for your workload requirements.
-You can also define [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) and specify a range of IOPS for a volume size that you choose.
+You can also select the [custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile and specify the IOPS and the capacity.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
-If you choose a custom volume profile, also define a minimum and maximum range for the volume size.

 Maximum IOPS for data volumes varies based on volume size and the type of profile you select.

 IOPS is measured based on a load profile of 16-KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained, but throughput is less.
 For more information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

-### What happens when a volume is in a degraded health state?
+## What happens when a volume is in a degraded health state?
 {: faq}
 {: #faq-block-storage-healthstate}

 Volume health state defines whether a volume is performing as expected, given its status.
 Volume health can be OK, degraded, inapplicable, or faulted, depending on what is happening.
 For example, a degraded status is displayed when a volume is being restored from a snapshot and the volume is not yet fully restored.
 For more information about volume health states, see [{{site.data.keyword.block_storage_is_short}} volume health states](/docs/vpc?topic=vpc-block-storage-vpc-monitoring#block-storage-vpc-health-states).

-## Data security and encryption questions
-{: #block-storage-vpc-security-questions}

-### How secure is data in a {{site.data.keyword.block_storage_is_short}} volume?
+## How secure is data in a {{site.data.keyword.block_storage_is_short}} volume?
 {: faq}
 {: #faq-block-storage-20}
 {: support}